shivangik11/Atlas_web-Front-End/Class Portal/Readme.md

 # Milestone 2

 For milestone 2, I began by learning the fundamentals of HTML and CSS, as well as how to construct a website and all potential functions and style inputs.
 I began by mapping out how to connect different sections and how the website should look.
 It took me a while to understand the linkages between the pages and how to connect the pages to one other.
 I began by creating the first page in HTML utilizing all of the functions I had previously learnt.
 I was very meticulous about the formatting and size of each block.
 I was able to put everything pixel to pixel with the help of Adobe XD.
+Back to back I started creating HTML pages and CSS pages and started linking each one of them with each other.
+Making a responsive website was a task, was able to make it with the help function called flex and flex wrap. after all the pages were coded and styled, I checked multiple times correct names of different pages and if all the pages are working or not.
+Binding all the pages together I was able to see my class portal wokring properly.
+I filled in the LAB 1 assignment in the class portal and linked it with git also.

+I struggled with the page layout at first, but with the help of a few tutorial videos, I was able to put everything together on the landing page.

+After establishing the HTML for the landing page, I began working on the page's aesthetic.
+One of my goals was to make it as responsive as possible, so I started using rem and em for styling from the start.
+I was able to learn lot of things with this assignment which helped in my further assignments.
 ## Final coded Class Portal

 ![Screenshot 2022-09-21 at 3 54 22 PM](https://user-images.githubusercontent.com/89596201/191617678-9a928827-9284-461c-a321-e61a1914cc3b.png)